array-addu/WearablePack-SamsungGear2/samples/TodayApp/README.md

 4.     <a href="http://www.youtube.com/watch?v=SFz3n49QUCs&index=6&list=PL7PfK8Mp1rLGhuYZMUfJv25zLaCtjx3VC" target="_blank">How to create integrated Gear Application Part03</a>

 ####STEP 2 (Android App)
 The above videos shows you how to setup the environment.
 Once that's done, clone this github project and go to `samples` directory.
+(Jump to step 5 if the connection b/w Tizen emulator and Android device is working based on the steps in the video)

 1. Import `TodayAnrdoidApp` into ADT (Android Development Toolkit).
 	- `File > Import > Android > Existing Android Code Into Workspace > TodayAnrdoidApp folder`
 2. Connect a compitable Samsung phone/tablet. (note: Android emulator won't work)
-3. Install 3 .apk files that were mentioned in the videos using `adb` tool.
+3. Install three .apk files that were mentioned in the videos using `adb` tool.
 This  installs a test app on the Samsung device to test connection between Samsung device and Tizen emulator.
    - `adb` tool comes with Android SDK.
 It is located in `path-to-your-android-sdk-folder/build-tools/adb`
    - Run the following from the terminal(in the same order):
    -  `adb -d install path-to-downloaded-Applications_for_Emulator-folder/SAccessoryService_Emul.apk `